 Whether it's you or someone in the wedding party, it's common that someone forgets to eat enough or provide their body with proper nutrition on the wedding day.
 It could be from all the excitement or a thousand other things running through their minds.
 Whatever the case, be sure to set aside a light meal or snacks to eat throughout the day!
 And remind everyone in your wedding party to do the same.

-Top Tip: At Wedgewood Weddings, you're well taken care of: we always make sure you and your wedding party are never hungry!
+Top Tip: At Wedgewood Weddings, we always make sure you and your wedding party are never hungry!

 4. An Extra Invitation and Other Stationery